-The soldiers of Carn Dûm are deployed in the towers on the exterior wall in companies numbering fifteen.
-These can be moved to crossbow slits or the top of the walls on short notice.
-Those off duty, or not stationed on the walls, spend their time in a manner suitable to soldiers.
+The soldiers of Carn Dûm are deployed in the towers on the exterior wall in companies numbering 15.
+These troops can be moved to crossbow slits or the top of the walls on short notice.
+Those off duty, or not stationed on the walls, spend their time in a manner typical of soldiers.
 A special unit of crossbowmen is deployed along the second, third, and fourth walls.
-They remain efficiently quartered in the towers.
+They are efficiently guartered in the towers.